Persistent Permutability in Choice Petri Nets: A plain and pure counterexample to SPE FPE

-In fact, (i): no plain, pure, safe net whatsoever can solve $\TSref{spe-non-fpe.ts}$.
-Also, (ii): there cannot be any (either safe or unsafe) dissymmetric choice solution. \begin{itemize} \item[(i)] To see that there is no plain, pure, safe net solution, observe that at $L$, we have both $L\xfire{y}$ and $L\xfire{b}$, but at $K$ (and also at $M_0$), only $yb$, but not $by$, is enabled.
-Such a situation cannot occur in a pps net \cite{DBLP:journals/topnoc/BarylskaBSS17}. \item[(ii)] To see that there is no dissymmetric choice net solving $\TSref{spe-non-fpe.ts}$, observe that the pattern $\PT_{\mathit{nonDC}}$ of Figure \ref{non-DC-lts.fig} is embedded in $\TSref{spe-non-fpe.ts}$, shown in bold, and apply Lemma \ref{nondc.lem}. \end{itemize} When trying to disprove -- or prove -- Ochma\'nski's conjecture for pps nets, two ideas may come to mind; we show that both of them are insufficient: First, finding a counterexample by turning the bound~2 in Figure~\ref{spe-non-fpe.fig} into bound 1 by known constructions (for example, pipelining the tokens on $p$, or simulating $p$ by a set of safe places, as in Figure \ref{2to1.fig}) fails.
+When trying to disprove -- or prove -- Ochma\'nski's conjecture for pps nets, two ideas may come to mind; we show that both of them are insufficient: First, finding a counterexample by turning the bound~2 in Figure~\ref{spe-non-fpe.fig} into bound 1 by known constructions (for example, pipelining the tokens on $p$, or simulating $p$ by a set of safe places, as in Figure \ref{2to1.fig}) fails.
 Such constructions necessarily introduce causal dependencies between (instances of) $y$ and (instances of) $a_2$, by which the essence of the counterexample is destroyed.
 Secondly, one might try to reduce the hoped-for proof to a known result such as Theorem \ref{ec.th} or Theorem \ref{main.th} by applying the well-known transformation of a Petri net into a free-choice Petri net (replacing a place-transition arc by a sequence of arcs place-transition-place-transition).
 But this construction destroys the SPE property; thus, this idea is unsuitable as well.